-Each lens in the images above represents a slice through the entire sphere of the electron's charge field (above, right).
-Since its diameter is equal to the thickness of the torus that constitutes it in momentum space (above, 2nd from left), the lens is equally a slice through the thickness of the torus.
+As mentioned, each lens in the images above represents a slice through the entire sphere of the electron's charge field.
+Since its diameter is equal to the thickness of the torus that constitutes it in momentum space, the lens is equally a slice through the thickness of the torus.